-Dry, lacklustre locks?
-The heat from a hot, steamy bath will open up your hair cuticles, allowing treatments to penetrate more deeply.
-So why not make the most of it?
-Apply an intensive conditioning treatment or hair mask, gently comb through, then wrap your hair in a towel or foil shower cap and luxuriate for as long as you like before rinsing out.
-If you have less time to spare, try a VO5 Hot Oil treatment – simply drop the unopened tube in the bath before massaging into hair lengths.
-Leave it on for 1 minute before rinsing and shampooing as normal.
+The heat from a hot, steamy bath opens up your hair cuticles, allowing treatments to penetrate more deeply so you wake up with the silkiest locks (and save time on morning washing) Apply an intensive conditioning treatment or hair mask, gently comb through, then wrap your hair in a towel or foil shower cap and luxuriate for as long as you like before rinsing out.
+Go for something sensorial like new L’Oreal Dream Lengths Heat Mask, £3.99, a brilliant self-warming balm mask for hair that feels incredibly relaxing and leaves hair super soft.

 After your bath…